What Qualifies as an Occupational Disease or Condition?

 - Chrome ulceration

 There are many more conditions set forth, and the following catch-all is used to gather unspecified occupational illnesses:

 “Any disease other than hearing loss covered in another subdivision of this section, which is proven to be due to causes and conditions which are characteristic of and peculiar to a particular trade, occupation or employment, but excluding all ordinary diseases of life to which the general public is equally exposed outside of the employment.”

 Your family depends on your income, and an occupational illness may compromise your earning ability.

-To avoid needless stress, contact the Raleigh workers’ compensation lawyers of Law Office of Sam Scudder, at (252) 222-0227.
+To avoid needless stress, contact the Morehead City workers’ compensation lawyers of Law Office of Sam Scudder, at (252) 222-0227.